UMWEDU/umw-residencelife-sync/_pages/prohibited-in-residence-halls.md

  	<li>outside antenna/satellite dish</li>
  	<li>overstuffed or inflatable furniture, waterbeds, and personal lofts</li>
  	<li>previously live cut trees, cornstalks, leaves, and hay</li>
- 	<li>refrigerators larger than 4.5 cubic feet.
+ 	<li>refrigerators 4.5 cubic feet and larger.
 Only one is permitted in a single, double, and triple room; quads may have two mini-refrigerators.
 Fridges must be plugged directly into the wall.
 Eagle Landing and UMW Apartments are not permitted to have additional refrigerators beyond the large one provided by the University in the kitchen.</li>
  	<li>space heaters</li>
  	<li>removal of University-issued room furniture or relocation of any University-issued residential furniture</li>
  	<li>signs considered to be University, government, or another’s property</li>